 MG: How much light exposure do people need for optimal health and wellbeing?

 Ken: For optimum wellbeing, the timing of light exposure is equally as important as the amount of light.
 Early morning light is essential to synchronize circadian rhythms.
-Morning light stops the flow of melatonin and triggers the flow of serotonin, the ‘wake-up’ feel good hormone.
+Morning sunlight helps with sleep by stopping the flow of melatonin and triggering the flow of serotonin, the ‘wake-up’ feel good hormone.

 Most people will benefit from a minimum of 30-60 minutes of morning sunlight or balanced, full-spectrum light to start the day.
 Regarding exposure beyond morning light, a general rule of thumb when indoors is to use full-spectrum lights when the sun is up and dim lights after the sun sets.
 Conversely, avoid using computers, cell phones and electronic devices that emit blue light at least an hour before bed time to reduce melatonin disruption.